risk-first/website/menagerie/Agency-Risk.md

 A the core of the Principal-Agent Problem is the issue that we _want_ our agents to do work for us so we don't have the responsibility of doing it ourselves.
 However, we pick up the second-order responsibility of managing the agents instead.

 As a result (and as shown in the above diagram), we need to _Monitor_ the agents.
-The price of mitigating [Agency Risk](Agency-Risk) this way is that we have to spend time ([Schedule Risk](Scarcity-Risk#schedule-risk)) doing the monitoring, and we have to understand what the agents are doing ([Complexity Risk](Complexity-Risk)).
+The price of mitigating [Agency Risk](Agency-Risk) this way is that we have to spend time doing the monitoring ([Schedule Risk](Scarcity-Risk#schedule-risk)) and we have to understand what the agents are doing ([Complexity Risk](Complexity-Risk)).

 Monitoring of _software process_ agents is an important part of designing reliable systems, and it makes perfect sense that this would also apply to _human_ agents too.
-But
+But for people, the _knowledge of being monitored_ is itself enough to instil corrective behaviour.
 This is known as the Hawthorne Effect:

 > "The Hawthorne effect (also referred to as the observer effect) is a type of reactivity in which individuals modify an aspect of their behaviour in response to their awareness of being observed." - [Hawthorne Effect, _Wikipedia_](https://en.wikipedia.org/wiki/Hawthorne_effect)